-The Company had net cash used in investing activities of \$77.4 million, \$5.3 million, and \$7.3 million in fiscal 2011, 2010, and 2009, respectively.
-The net cash used in investing activities for fiscal 2011 primarily results from capital expenditures of \$10.4 million and cash paid for acquisitions of \$83.4 million for the Pulliam Transaction, Summit Point Transaction, Keystone Woods and Wynnfield Crossing Transaction, and GreenTree at Kokomo Transaction offset by proceeds from the Spring Meadows Transaction of \$15.8 million and net distributions from joint ventures of \$0.6 million.
+The Company had net cash used in investing activities of \$190.6 million, \$77.4 million, and \$5.3 million in fiscal 2012, 2011, and 2010, respectively.
+The net cash used in investing activities for fiscal 2012 primarily results from capital expenditures of \$12.3 million, acquisitions of senior living communities by the Company of \$178.1 million, and contributions to joint ventures of \$0.2 million.
+The net cash used in investing activities for fiscal 2011 primarily results from capital expenditures of \$10.4 million and cash paid for acquisitions of senior living communities by the Company of \$83.4 million offset by proceeds from the Spring Meadows Transaction of \$15.8 million and net distributions from joint ventures of \$0.6 million.
 For fiscal 2010, the net cash used in investing activities primarily resulted from capital expenditures of \$8.5 million and \$2.0 million for intangible assets acquired in connection with the Signature Transaction offset by distributions from joint ventures of \$5.2 million.
-For fiscal 2009, the net cash used in investing activities primarily resulted from capital expenditures of \$8.0 million offset by net investments in joint ventures of \$0.7 million.